labordata/labordata.github.io/_posts/2022-12-05-quick-notes.md

 and establishments that could be used by outside researchers.

-I'm going to be doing more and more linking of employers, and when I do that, I'd love to use existing identifiers for firms and establishments so that folks can easily link my work to other datasets.
+I'm going to be doing more and more linking of employers, and when I do that, I'd like to use existing identifiers for firms and establishments so that folks can easily link my work to other datasets.
 Right now, there is not really a public dataset of employer identifiers.